 Make science exciting with these pumpkin science ideas.
-The pumpkin investigation activities are perfect for a Halloween or fall science center in your preschool and pre-k classroom.
+These pumpkin investigation activities are perfect for a Halloween or fall science center in your preschool, pre-k, or kindergarten classroom.

 Are you looking for some engaging science activities to fill your science center this fall?
 Fall is all about pumpkins (or pumpkin spice), so it only makes sense to fill your science center with these fall plants.
 Check out these pumpkin science activity ideas perfect for fall or Halloween.